 - Dentist appointment

-- Planning your week is just as critical in your home life if not, more in important then your work life:
+- Even more important is planning your week is just as critical in your home life if not, more in important then your work life:

 - Workout schedules

 - Children’s after school activities

 - Church activities